-- We tested expenditures charged to each reserve and vouched a sample of expenditures to invoices to verify that the transaction was within the terms and conditions approved by City Council. - We also reviewed the completeness and accuracy of the financial statement disclosures relating to reserves.
+Audit response and results We tested expenditures charged to each reserve and vouched a sample of expenditures to invoices to verify that the transaction was within the terms and conditions approved by City Council.
+We also tested a sample of transfers between reserves, if any, to verify that the transfer was approved by City Council.
+We reviewed the completeness and accuracy of the financial statement disclosures relating to reserves.
 We obtained sufficient audit evidence to conclude that there were no material misstatements.